tomer8007/widevine-l3-decryptor/README.md

 ## Why
 This PoC was done to further show that code obfuscation, anti-debugging tricks, whitebox cryptography algorithms and other methods of security-by-obscurity will eventually by defeated anyway, and are, in a way, pointless.

+This is **NOT** intended for copyright infringement or encouraging piracy.

 ## Legal Disclaimer
 This is for educational purposes only.
 Downloading copyrighted materials from streaming services may violate their Terms of Service. **Use at your own risk.**